MasonPierce25/AIProject/README.md

 Compilation and Running Instructions:
 Download and move files into school linux server using filezilla.
-Compile using command: "make"
+Compile using command: "make".
-Run using command: "./a.out"
+Run using command: "./a.out".
-Rerun using command: "./a.out"
+Rerun using command: "./a.out".

 Project for AI:
 This is a model for an Abstract Expert System.